Synthasmagoria/gamemaker-project-cleaner/README.md

 2) `zig build -Doptimize=ReleaseFast` in project root Program will appear zig-out/bin/

+## Improvement
+Does the tool delete too little?

+Does the tool delet too much?

+Send me a dm on discord or create an issue here.

 ## Dependencies
 This tool uses ZPL for parsing JSON5.